qmk/qmk_firmware/docs/feature_pointing_device.md

 ## Customize Target Layer Activation

 Layer activation can be customized by overwriting the `auto_mouse_activation` function.
-This function is checked every `pointing_device_task` cycle when inactive and every `AUTO_MOUSE_DEBOUNCE` ms when active and evaluates pointing device conditions that trigger target layer activation.
+This function is checked every time `pointing_device_task` is called when inactive and every `AUTO_MOUSE_DEBOUNCE` ms when active, and will evaluate pointing device level conditions that trigger target layer activation.
 When it returns true, the target layer will be activated barring the usual exceptions _(e.g. delay time has not expired)_.

-By default it will return true if any of the mouse_report axes `x`,`y`,`h`,`v` are non zero or if there is any mouse buttons active in `mouse_report`.
+By default it will return true if any of the `mouse_report` axes `x`,`y`,`h`,`v` are non zero, or if there is any mouse buttons active in `mouse_report`.
-_Note: The Cirque pinnacle track pad already implements a custom activation function that will activate on touchdown as well as movement, currently this only works for the master side of split keyboards._
+_Note: The Cirque pinnacle track pad already implements a custom activation function that will activate on touchdown as well as movement all of the default conditions, currently this only works for the master side of split keyboards._

 | Function                                                   | Description                                                                      |     Return type |
 | :--------------------------------------------------------- | -------------------------------------------------------------------------------- | --------------: |